White Chocolate Cherry Cookies

 - Using a spoon or cookie scoop, scoop small balls of the batter (approx 1 T) onto paper lined cookie sheet.

-- Bake at 350 degrees for 8-10 mins.
+- Bake at 350 degrees for 12-14 mins or until edged are golden brown.
 Let cookies cool on a cooling rack.

 one T is one Teaspoon or one TableSpoon?